Tribunal administratif du logement

 If the lessor wants to rent the dwelling out again or use it for a purpose other than that which led to the repossession, regardless of how many months or years have passed, they must apply for authorization from the Tribunal, which, if it grants authorization, will then fix the new rent.

-The lessee may recover damages resulting from repossession whether or not he has consented to it, unless the lessor shows the Tribunal that the repossession was made in good faith.
+The lessee may recover damages resulting from repossession whether or not he has consented to it, unless the lessor proves that the repossession was in good faith.

 The lessee may also apply for punitive damages against the person who has repossessed the dwelling in bad faith.